Infinite dimensional finitely forcible graphon: Definitions

-When $x_1, \ldots, x_m\in [0, 1]$ are fixed, then the density of a graph $H$ with root vertices $x_1, \ldots, x_m$ is the probability that a random sample of non-roots yields a copy of $H$ conditioned on the roots inducing $H_0$.
-Noticing that an automorphism of a rooted graph has all roots as fixed vertices, we obtain that this is equal to
+A {\em rooted density expression} is a formal real polynomial combination of compatible rooted graphs.
+We next describe how constraints formed by rooted expressions are interpreted.
+Consider a graphon $W$ and a rooted graph $H$ with $m$ roots, and let $H_0$ be the graph induced by the $m$ roots of $H$.
+We define the auxiliary function $c_H:[0, 1]^m \rightarrow [0,1]$; the value of $c_H(x_1,\ldots,x_m)$ is equal to the probability that a $W$-random graph is isomorphic to $H$ conditioned on the $m$ roots being associated with $x_1,\ldots,x_m$ (in this order), i.e.,

+where $\Aut(H)$ is the group of automorphisms of $H$ that preserves the roots, and the vertices of $H$ are numbered in a way that the first $m$ vertices are the roots (in the order that they have).

-We now consider a constraint such that both left and right hand sides $D$ and $D'$ are compatible rooted density expressions.
-Such a constraint represents that $D-D'= 0$ holds with probability one with respect to the choice of roots.
-At several occasions, we write a fraction of two rooted density expressions $D/D'$.
-A constraint containing such a fraction, say $D_1/D'_1=D_2/D'_2$ should be interpreted as $D_1\cdot D_2'= D_2\cdot D_1'$.
-It can be shown that for every rooted constraint $D=D'$, there exists a non-rooted constraint $C=C'$ such that $D=D'$ with probability one if and only if $C=C'$ holds~\cite{bib-rademacher}.
+Let $D=D'$ be a constraint such that $D$ and $D'$ are compatible rooted density expressions with graphs containing $m$ roots.
+For every graph $H$ appearing in $D$ and $D'$, substitute the function $c_H$; both $D$ and $D'$ can now be viewed as functions $c_D$ and $c'_D$ from $[0,1]^m$ to $[0,1]$.
+We say that the graphon $W$ {\em satisfies} the constraint $D=D'$ if the functions $c_D$ and $c'_D$ are equal almost everywhere.
+We comment that, on several occasions, we consider constraints containing a fraction of two rooted density expressions $D/D'$.
+A constraint containing such fractions should be understood as saying that both sides are multiplied by the denominators of all the fractions, e.g., $D_1/D'_1=D_2/D'_2$ should be understood as $D_1\cdot D_2'= D_2\cdot D_1'$.
+One of the results in~\cite{bib-rademacher} asserts that for every two compatible rooted density expressions $D$ and $D'$, there exist density expressions $C$ and $C'$ such that a graphon $W$ satisfies $D=D'$ if and only if it satisfies $C=C'$.